anton-tchekov/editor/README.md

 ### Very High Priority

+- Refactor
+	- Vector simplify code with realloc

 - Bugs
 	- Multi-line comment `/* */`
 	- When using the up and down arrow keys, cursor does not always line up on the same collumn due to tabs being wider than other characters
-	- FIXMEs and TODOs in code
+	- TODOs in code

 - Platform/IO
 	- Sorted Directory Scan